 It's always a good idea to shop around online before you leave home and read the fine print in your agreement.
 You don’t want your car rental costing you more than your vacation itself.
 And another helpful tip - if you are going to visit mostly major cities, driving may be a headache more than anything else.

-If you visit Venice or one of the Southern Islands of Italy, you will most likely be traveling on some type of watercraft.
+If you visit one of the Southern Islands of Italy, you will most likely be traveling on some type of watercraft.
 This can be a pleasant and relaxing experience and will add a new dimension to your visit.
 Ferries run from Naples to neighbouring islands, and you can compare ticket prices and destination choices before you book.
 There are also overnight ferries, which might be a good option for longer journeys.

 If boats aren’t for you, flying from city to city could be another good option which will actually save you time for touring.
 Whichever way you decide to travel in Italy, be sure to make the voyage part of the fun.
 Often times, adding a few different options to your travel plan can make your trip all that more exciting.
 Most importantly, have fun!